tomerfiliba-org/reedsolomon/README.rst

 and 14.3 MB/s using the Cython extension creedsolo on an Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz
 (benchmarked with `pyFileFixity's ecc_speedtest.py <https://github.com/lrq3000/pyFileFixity/blob/master/pyFileFixity/ecc_speedtest.py>`_).

+Decoding remains much slower, and less optimized, but more complicated to do so.
+However, the rationale to focus optimization efforts primarily on encoding and not decoding is that users are more likely to spend most of their processing time encoding data, and much less decoding, as encoding needs to be done indiscriminately apriori to protect data, whereas decoding happens only aposteriori on data that the user knows is tampered, so this is a much reduced subset of all the protected data (hopefully).

 To use the Cython implementation, it is necessary to ``pip install cython==3.0.0b2`` and to install a C++ compiler (Microsoft Visual C++ 14.x for Windows and Python 3.10+), read the up-to-date instructions in the `official wiki <https://wiki.python.org/moin/WindowsCompilers>`_.
 Then simply ``cd`` to the root of the folder where creedsolo.pyx is, and type ``python setup.py build_ext --inplace --cythonize``.
 Alternatively, it is possible to generate just the C++ code by typing ``cython -3 creedsolo.pyx``.
 When building a distributable egg or installing the module from source, the Cython module can be transpiled and compiled if both Cython and a C compiler are installed and the ``--cythonize`` flag is supplied to the setup.py, otherwise by default only the pure-python implementation and the ``.pyx`` cython source code will be included, but the binary won't be in the wheel.

 Then, use ``from creedsolo import RSCodec`` instead of importing from the ``reedsolo`` module, and finally only feed ``bytearray()`` objects to the `RSCodec` object.
 Exclusively using bytearrays is one of the reasons creedsolo is faster than reedsolo.
 You can convert any string by specifying the encoding: ``bytearray("Hello World", "UTF-8")``.